 Finn was perfectly matched to what Pete was after, and I know he has mentioned before how delighted he is with the job you both did in matching his request with his puppy.

 Puppy prices listed on this web site are for 7 to 8 week old pups.
-If you want a pup held a bit longer, we charge $50 per week after that period, which includes any extra wormings, feeding, cleaning etc. but excludes any extra Veterinary requirements and all training, socialising etc. We do not like to hold pups longer than 9 weeks.
+If you want a pup held a bit longer, we charge $100 per week after that period, which includes any extra wormings, feeding, cleaning etc. but excludes any extra Veterinary requirements.
+We do not like to hold pups longer than 9 weeks.
 After 9 weeks price usually rises dramatically as this is the main period for training and socialising.
 Prices after 3 months will be based on individuals.
-If you want a pup held for you, we strongly recommend you get a puppy training package.
-This will include ongoing basic handling and training, socialising, crating, car trips, interactions with strangers etc. $100 at 8 weeks - $150 at 9 weeks .
+If you want a pup held for you, you must get a puppy training package.
+This will include ongoing basic handling and training, socialising, crating, car trips, interactions with strangers etc. $100 at 8 weeks

 OPTIONAL TRAINING PACKAGES